megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 - [AndysBrainBook](https://andysbrainbook.readthedocs.io/en/latest/OpenScience/OS/BIDS_Overview.html)

-### Data Warehousing with Flywheel
+### The Flywheel Imaging Database

 Neuroimaging produces vast amounts of data.
-It's not practical to expect large projects to store and access data on one hard disk drive, or even one cluster.
-At a certain point, it becomes necessary to leverage cloud computing to store and access data, and much of the engineering involved in this method has be outsourced to professional engineering companies.
-PennLINC houses much of its data on the Flywheel platform, so familiarity with Flywheel is essential for informatics work.
+Traditionally, this data was dumped onto a unmanaged file system, which created obvious problems for searchability, reproducibility, and scalability.
+UPenn now uses the Flywheel platform, which allows data to be "reaped" directly from the scanner to a managed database environment.
+Imaging data is stored in "projects", curated to BIDS specifications (see above), allowing containerized analytic pipelines to analyze the data in a fully reproducible manner.

 > Q: How is data in Flywheel structured?
 What are the relationships between different `containers`?